rongi/klaster/README.md

 ## Functional way to create adapters

-This function creates an adapter backed by a simple `List` of item.
+This function creates an adapter backed by a simple `List` of items.
 It returns a `ListPresenter` interface, which is just a single function to change this list.

 ```kotlin
 interface ListPresenter {